Will Marshawn Lynch return to the Seahawks again? Here’s what Pete Carroll and John Schneider say.

 “I don’t know that,” Schneider said when asked if Lynch’s return a year ago felt like the end of his career.
 “We’ll see how the offseason goes.”

-Maybe Carroll and Schneider just don’t want to shut any doors after surprisingly reopening one last year for Lynch, who gained 34 yards on 12 carries in one regular season game and 33 on 18 in the playoffs while scoring four touchdowns.
+Maybe Carroll and Schneider just don’t want to shut any doors after surprisingly reopening one last year for Lynch, who gained 34 yards on 12 carries in one regular-season game and 33 on 18 in the playoffs while scoring four touchdowns.

 “I’m not going to rush him back to the offseason, that’s for sure,” Carroll added with a smile after saying Lynch’s playing days might not be over just yet.
 “It’s never been one of his strengths.”